Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/manage-passwords-with-microsoft-365-powershell.md

 $secPassword = ConvertTo-SecureString $newPassword -AsPlainText -Force Set-AzureADUserPassword -ObjectId  $userUPN -Password $secPassword
 ```
-### <a name="force-a-user-to-change-their-password"></a>Obligar a un usuario a cambiar su contraseña
+### <a name="force-a-user-to-change-their-password"></a>Forzar a un usuario a cambiar su contraseña

-Use estos comandos para establecer una contraseña y obligar a un usuario a cambiar la nueva contraseña.
+Use estos comandos para establecer una contraseña y forzar a un usuario a cambiar su nueva contraseña.

 ```powershell
 $userUPN="<user account sign in name, such as belindan@contoso.com>"